Sergiusz Piasecki

-Sergiusz Piasecki (/pl/; 1 April 1901 (or 1 June 1899) in Lachowicze near Baranowicze - 12 September 1964 in Penley, London) was one of the best known Polish writers of the mid 20th century.
+Sergiusz Piasecki (Сяргей Пясецкі, /pl/; 1 April 1901 (or 1 June 1899) in Lachowicze near Baranowicze - 12 September 1964 in Penley, London) was a Polish writer of the 20th century.
 His novel written in prison, Lover of the Great Bear, published in 1937, was the third most popular novel in the Second Polish Republic.
 Following World War II, Piasecki's books were banned by Communist censorship in the People's Republic of Poland.
 After the collapse of the Soviet Union, in early 1990s, Lover of the Great Bear became again one of the best selling books in the country according to Rzeczpospolita daily newspaper.
-His other novel, an Anti-Soviet satire The Memoirs of a Red Army Officer, had already been reprinted several times.
+His other novel, an Anti-Soviet satire The Memoirs of a Red Army Officer, had been reprinted several times.

 Biography

 Early life

 Sergiusz Piasecki was born on 1 April 1901 (or 1 June 1899), the illegitimate son of a postmaster (Michał Piasecki) and a servant (Klaudia Kukałowicz) in Lachowicze, 130 km from Minsk, then in Northwestern Krai of the Russian Empire (now Brest Province, Belarus).
 The latter date was presented by Piasecki on several occasions, in order to mislead the authorities.
-He was an illegitimate son of an postmaster Michał Piasecki and servant Klaudia Kukałowicz.

-His childhood was very difficult because children at school mocked his Polish roots, calling him "Lach".
+His childhood was difficult because children at school mocked his Polish roots, calling him "Lach".
 Piasecki hated the Russian school – as he later explained – and in the seventh grade, armed with a pistol attacked the teacher.
-Sentenced to jail, he escaped from prison, and thus his formal education ended.
-After he run away from jail, he headed to Moscow, where he experienced the October Revolution and watched his close friends' deaths.
+Sentenced to jail, he escaped from prison, and headed to Moscow, where he experienced the October Revolution and watched his close friends' deaths.
 In 1919 he traveled to Minsk, as a member of the Belarusian "White" organisation.
 He cooperated with Polish army that was entering Minsk at that time, getting himself wounded.

 From 7 April 1920 to 10 January 1921, he studied in army officers school Infantry Officer Cadet School in Warsaw.
 Later he took part in Polish–Soviet War of 1920.
 He was demobilised on 12 May 1921.
 Afterwards, he was asked to join Polish intelligence, as his language skills (he spoke Russian and Belarusian fluently) were highly regarded.